RoninSecOps/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map() stores return values. forEach() don't return values and always returns undefined. .forEach() will allow a callback function to mutate the current array. map() will instead return a new array.

 2. What is the difference between a function and a method?

+   A method is a function which is a property of an object/class.

 3. What is closure?

+Closure is created when a child function keep the environment of the parent scope even after the parent function has already executed

 4. Describe the four rules of the 'this' keyword.

+      1. Global Binding - refers to the window object
+      2. Implicit Binding - refers to the parent object
+      3. Explicit Binding - giving (binding) the value of "this"
+      4. New Binding -"this" refers to the new object instance being created

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up